-Our audit procedures relating to capitalization and amortization of content development cost included, but were not limited to the following:

-- Evaluated the appropriateness of accounting policy for capitalization and amortization of such cost in terms of accounting principles enunciated under Ind AS 38. - Obtained an understanding from the management, evaluated the design and implementation of Company's key internal controls in respect of capitalization and amortization of such cost and tested the operating effectiveness of such controls throughout the year. - Reviewed the capitalization workings such as direct costs allocated to long-term projects and performed re-computation of amortisation workings as per the accounting policy. - Tested historical viewing patterns used in determining amortisation policy and evaluated the appropriateness of the same. - Performed substantive analytical procedures which included quarter on quarter trend analysis considering both qualitative and quantitative factors to identify any unusual trends or any unusual items.
+Δ Capitalisation and amortisation of content development cost Our audit procedures relating to capitalization and amortization of content development cost included, but were not limited to the (Refer note 2.2(b) for the accounting policy and note 46 following: for the disclosures made in the accompanying standalone financial statements) Evaluated the appropriateness of accounting policy for a) capitalization and amortization of such cost in terms of The Company provides digital media services to its accounting principles enunciated under Ind AS 38. customers by developing diverse digital content such as Obtained an understanding from the management, evaluated videos, articles and documentaries, which is monetised by b) the Company over various digital platforms.
+The Company the design and implementation of Company's key internal has assessed that such digital media content meets the controls in respect of capitalization and amortization of such recognition criteria as per Ind AS 38, Intangible Assets. cost and tested the operating effectiveness of such controls throughout the year.
+The cost incurred in content development includes scripting, editing, visual effects and quality check and the C) Reviewed the capitalization workings such as direct costs process to record such costs requires various estimates allocated to long-term projects and performed re-computation of to be made by the management which involves significant amortisation workings as per the accounting policy. judgement to be exercised and is dependent on various Tested historical viewing patterns used in determining amortisation d) internal and external factors such as establishing basis policy and evaluated the appropriateness of the same. for shooting and editing costs, determining direct and Performed substantive analytical procedures which included e) indirect costs and further allocating the direct expenses quarter on quarter trend analysis considering both qualitative to short term or long-term projects, based on actual and quantitative factors to identify any unusual trends or any unusual items.